Updated: Nov 9, 2020

 Benefits of Physiotherapy

-- Physiotherapy minimises pain caused by an injury or illness.
+Physiotherapy minimizes pain caused by any injury or illness.
 This pain can range from back and neck injuries to fractures, joint disorders as well as arthritis.
-Arthritis mainly at old age is the leading cause of problems with joint mobility.
+Arthritis mainly at old age is the leading cause of problems within joint mobility.